gardehal/embedded-systems/README.md

 Each project should include at least the code and a simple explanation.

-Since these projects has to do with real life electronics, it also makes sense to document the project as **circut diagrams**.
+Since these projects has to do with real life electronics, it also makes sense to document the project as **circuit diagrams**.

 As much as possible, a short video as **mp4** of a demo of the finished project.
 From Uplead or Reset phase, one or more cycles depending on what's needed to show the majority of the features.